Old Kirk of Kirkcaldy: History

-The kirk first appeared in written record in 1244 when it was consecrated as St. Bryce's by the Roman Catholic Bishop David de Bernham, Bishop of St. Andrews.
-It is thought to have been built on the site of a previous Celtic church, established by monks from St. Columba’s monastery on Iona in the 7^{th} century.
-The presence of a stone cist in the graveyard, and burial remains found nearby suggest that the site of the present church has been used as a burial place from the Early Medieval Era.
+The kirk first appeared in written record in 1240 when it was consecrated to St. Patrick and St. Bryce by the Roman Catholic Bishop David de Bernham, Bishop of St. Andrews.
+It is thought to have been built on the site of a previous Celtic church, established by monks from St. Columba’s monastery on Iona in the 7th century.
+The presence of a stone cist in the graveyard and burial remains found nearby suggest that the site of the present church has been used as a burial place from at least the Early Medieval Era.
+There are no records for the earliest period of the church until after the Reformation in 1560, where it appears in Kirkcaldy town records, with the first Session records dating from 1614.

+Records for the Kirkcaldy Kirk Sessions and accounts from 1663 to 1892 are available to view on Scotland's People.